 This is the cocktail that started it all.
 No more vodka; bring on the gin.
-With fresh raspberries, simple and orange liqueur, this is absolutely pleasing.
+With fresh raspberries, simple syrup, lemon juice, and orange liqueur, this is absolutely pleasing.
 But, be careful: it is still a bit boozy.

 A heavy, bourbon-based libation with Benedictine, Amaro Nonino, honey, fresh grapefruit juice, bitters and nutmeg.
 Very boozy and complex.